SeatBoost-Inc/seatboost-sdk-docs/docs/ui/payment.md

 public protocol SBPaymentControllerDelegate: AnyObject {
     func onBack()
     func onJoin(authToken: String, auction: SBAuction!)
-    func presentingViewController() -> UIViewController }
+    func authenticationPresentingViewController() -> UIViewController }
 ```

 * onJoin: this method is called when the user goes through all the screens on the payment process, including the payment method, and clicks on the **Place start bid** button to join to the auction.

-* presentingViewController: the view controller used as reference to show the confetti animation
+* presentingViewController: The Stripe SDK will modally present additional view controllers on top of the view controller, when required for user authentication, like in the Challenge Flow for 3DS2 transactions.

 ## SBPaymentCardControllerDataSource